Requirements for deploying and using Dynamics 365 Remote Assist

 |Included with Dynamics 365 Remote Assist license||What capabilities are available?|

 |Dynamics 365 Remote Assist and Teams||Use calling features through the Dynamics 365 Remote Assist app on HoloLens or mobile devices.
 Features include: - Make a call - Use mixed-reality annotations|

 |Microsoft Dataverse||- Access to the Dynamics 365 Remote Assist model-driven app - Create and manage assets either within or outside a Dynamics 365 Remote Assist call - Create and share one-time call links - See analytics and insights based on your call records|

-An Azure Active Directory account is also required for purchasing the Dynamics 365 Remote Assist subscription and for assigning licenses.
-You'll need an Azure AD account for each licensed user.
+A Microsoft Entra account is also required for purchasing the Dynamics 365 Remote Assist subscription and for assigning licenses.
+You'll need a Microsoft Entra account for each licensed user.
 They'll use this account when signing in to the app.

-The Dynamics 365 Remote Assist, Teams, and Dataverse licenses must be assigned to a native member of the tenant (Azure AD member account).
-Dynamics 365 Remote Assist does not support Azure AD B2B; an individual cannot sign into Dynamics 365 Remote Assist using a Dynamics 365 Remote Assist license assigned to an Azure AD guest account.
+The Dynamics 365 Remote Assist, Teams, and Dataverse licenses must be assigned to a native member of the tenant (Microsoft Entra member account).
+Dynamics 365 Remote Assist does not support Microsoft Entra B2B; an individual cannot sign into Dynamics 365 Remote Assist using a Dynamics 365 Remote Assist license assigned to an Microsoft Entra guest account.